Snitkin-Lab-Umich/Data-Flow-SOP/processing-nanopore-samples.md

 ## Rename samples

 4. Once you have created the Project folder/confirmed the existence of an already created Project folder, navigate to this directory `/nfs/turbo/umms-esnitkin/Raw_sequencing_data/` and find the folder corresponding to your dataset.
-Rename samples using demultiplex file `DemuxStats_*.csv`.
+Rename samples using demultiplex file `*_sample_lookup.csv`.

 > Move to `Raw_sequencing_data` folder and navigate to your corresponding dataset folder.